 The Silver Lining

-The GDPR is a set of complex rules and brought challenges with it, but there is light at the end of the tunnel.
-GDPR consent for direct marketing provides terrific opportunities to agile businesses to rethink their marketing strategies, especially direct marketing techniques, and create a meaningful differentiation between themselves and their competitors.
+The GDPR is a set of complex rules and challenges, but there is light at the end of the tunnel.
+GDPR consent for direct marketing provides terrific opportunities for agile businesses to rethink their marketing strategies.
+Especially direct marketing techniques, and create a meaningful differentiation between their competitors.

 In other words, join what you cannot fight.